Prototype-Grounded Concept Models for Verifiable Concept Alignment: Additional model details

 \subsection{Implementation}

 We implemented the Prototype-Grounded Concept Model (PGCM) using the PyTorch Lightning framework.
-The model architecture consists of four primary components: a segmentation network, an image encoder, a set of learnable prototypes, a prototype decoder, a concept predictor and a task predictor.
+The model architecture consists of the following primary components: a segmentation network, an image encoder, a set of learnable prototypes, a prototype decoder, a concept predictor and a task predictor.

 \textbf{Architecture and Forward Pass.} The input image is first processed by a segmentation network.
 We employ a U-Net-based architecture with a ResNet backbone to predict $n$ segmentation masks, where $n$ corresponds to the number of image parts.
 Each extracted image part is mapped to a latent embedding using a shared Convolutional Neural Network (CNN) encoder.
 To determine the prototype selection distribution $q(S_i | X_i)$, we compute the similarity between the image part embedding and the learnable embeddings of all $m$ prototypes.
-This is implemented as the dot product between the part embedding and prototype embeddings, followed by a softmax operation to obtain a categorical distribution over prototypes.
+For CUB, this is a cosine similarity between the part embedding and prototype embeddings, followed by a softmax operation to obtain a categorical distribution over prototypes with a temperature of 25.
+For all other datasets, we use dot product as similarity.

 We do not directly use the learnable prototype embeddings (see Appendix \ref{app:int_opt}).
 Instead, during the forward pass, we first map the prototype embeddings to the image space using the image decoder.
 These generated prototype images are then re-encoded into latent embeddings using the shared image encoder (the same encoder used for input image parts).
 The concept predictor, implemented as an MLP, then takes these re-encoded embeddings as input to predict the concept probabilities for each prototype.
 For a specific input image part, the final concept prediction is computed as the expectation of these prototype concepts under the selection distribution $q(S_i | X_i)$: effectively a weighted average based on the similarity between the input part and the prototypes.
 Finally, the task predictor $p(Y|C)$ takes the aggregated concept probabilities (thresholded, to have hard concepts) across all image parts to predict the final task label.